oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example for tax data access.

-The top-level elements have the following meaning:
+The top-level fields have the following meaning:

 * `periods`: determines the periods the client wants to access
 * `duration_of_access`: how long does the client intend to access the data in days